(Photo via Apartment Therapy)

 Bundles aren’t the only way to share your reading list.
 Everyone has a public profile on bitly where all publicly marked links are shared.
 You can add notes to each bitmark too.
 Go to your bitly account, and check out your profile.
 Share it wherever you want, so that everyone can see what you’re reading.

 Using bitly to share links in an interesting way?
 We’d like to hear about it.
-Share in the comments below or tweet @bitly.8 months ago
+Share in the comments below or tweet @bitly.1 year ago